-Following a Sector Erase Suspend command, Sector Erase Suspend mode is entered.
+Following an Erase Suspend command, Erase Suspend mode is entered.
 The system can read array data using the standard read timings from sectors other than the one which is being erase-suspended.
 If the system reads at an address within erase-suspended sectors, the device outputs status data.
-After completing a programming operation in the Sector Erase Suspend mode, the system may once again read array data with the same exception.
+After completing a programming operation in the Erase Suspend mode, the system may once again read array data with the same exception.